MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 ms.author: andreipa
 ---

-# Walkthrough: Setting Up and Using Shopify Connector
+# Walkthrough: Set up and use the Shopify Connector

 This section demonstrates some typical scenarios and takes you through the steps to test or train users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and the Shopify store.